wbap/WM_Hackathon/deployment/README.md

 	- cerenaut-pt-core [repository](https://github.com/Cerenaut/cerenaut-pt-core)

 ## Background
 The WM_Hackathon project contains a basic agent that can solve the match the sample task.
 It is provided as a basis for improved agents.
 This deployment solution allows you to run the software on any machine running docker.
 The environment is set up for you already.
 You will have a local copy of the code for development with your preferred tools.
 It will be mounted inside the container for running.

 There is a Docker Image called wb_wm_hackathon available on Docker Hub.
 It contains te environment setup to run the software.
 When you run a command using the scripts in this folder, the Image will be automatically downloaded, cached on your local machine, and used to create a container.
 Your commands will then be run inside the container.

 The container allows you to utilise the GPU if your machine has one.
-It will also by default, utilise X11 on your machine to display the GUI.
+It will also by default, utilise X11 on your machine to display the GUI, which is relevant when you want to play the game as a human and see the screen (as opposed to letting the agent play the game without displaying anything to the user).
 Note that this is not supported for Macs.
 If you are using a Mac, you can easily create a conda environment to run the software (more below)

 ## Getting Started
 1. Clone the code
 	- WM_Hackathon repository
 	- cerenaut-pt-core repository